TET ’68–Battle Won, Victory Lost

-While these numbers are subject to some dispute, it appears that there were about 500,000 Americans involved in both Tet ’68 and the Battle of the Bulge.
+While these numbers are subject to some dispute, it appears that there were about 500,000 Americans actively involved in both Tet ’68 and in the Battle of the Bulge.
 During Tet ’68 there were about one million total allied soldiers involved and they suffered a total of about 75,000 casualties (KIA, WIA, MIA).
 At the Bulge there were about 720,000 total allied soldiers involved and they suffered about 90,000 casualties.
 The German casualties during the Battle of the Bulge have been estimated at 67,000 to 100,000.
-The corresponding estimates for Tet ’68 are that the VC/NVA casualties totaled at least 115,000 dead, wounded and missing and perhaps as many as 150,000.❋ Most of the VC/NVA casualties were dead.
+The corresponding estimates for Tet ’68 are that the VC/NVA casualties totaled at least 115,000 dead, wounded and missing and more likely as many as 150,000.❋ Most of the VC/NVA casualties were dead.

 The differences were that in Vietnam during Tet, the Army, Marines and allies were engaged in almost continuous combat throughout the country for a much longer period of time, and Khe Sahn was a true killing field, leaving stacks of NVA dead.

 In addition, while in Bastogne itself at the Battle of the Bulge there not was a rear area, for the majority of units fighting in the Battle of the Bulge, there was a rear area, Even during the height of the battle, there were always American troops that were not directly engaged with the enemy surrounding Bastogne.
 They were behind other troops in support, or reserve, or were on their way to the front and thus were not yet actively engaged by the enemy.